 Where do the films screen?

-The BJFF shows films at theaters and museums throughout the Boston area and suburbs.
+The BJFF shows films at theaters and museums throughout the Greater Boston area.
 The Festival screening schedule can be sorted by venue for your convenience.

 Where can I get a screening schedule?